kubernetes/kubernetes/docs/devel/writing-a-getting-started-guide.md

    search for uses of flags by guides.
  - We may ask that you host binary assets or large amounts of code in our `contrib` directory or on your own repo.
+ - Add or update a row in [The Matrix](../../docs/getting-started-guides/README.md).
+ - State the binary version of kubernetes that you tested clearly in your Guide doc.
  - Setup a cluster and run the [conformance test](development.md#conformance-testing) against it, and report the results in your PR.
- - Add or update a row in [The Matrix](../../docs/getting-started-guides/README.md).
- - State the binary version of kubernetes that you tested clearly in your Guide doc and in The Matrix.
- - Even if you are just updating the binary version used, please still do a conformance test.
-     - If it worked before and now fails, you can ask on IRC, check the release notes since your last tested version, or look at git -logs for files in other distros that are updated to the new version.
  - Versioned distros should typically not modify or add code in `cluster/`.
 That is just scripts for developer distros.
- - If a versioned distro has not been updated for many binary releases, it may be dropped from the Matrix.
+ - When a new major or minor release of Kubernetes comes out, we may also release a new conformance test, and require a new conformance test run to earn a conformance checkmark.

 If you have a cluster partially working, but doing all the above steps seems like too much work, we still want to hear from you.
 We suggest you write a blog post or a Gist, and we will link to it on our wiki page.